-Group

-2020 2019
+Gro oup

-S\$'000 S\$'000
+2022 S\$'000 2021 S\$'000

-At 1 January 2,940
+At 1 January - 1,186

-Current year provision - 2,940

-Utilisation (429)
+Utilisation -

-Write back (1,325)
+Write back (1,186)

-At 31 December 1,186 2,940
+At 31 December

 This relates to provision for project and subcontractor costs to be incurred on completion.
 The provision was based on management's assessment of the status of the project.
 The estimation basis is reviewed on an ongoing basis and revised when appropriate.
+In the previous financial year, the Group has written back S\$1,186,000 upon assessment of the project status.

-25. DEFERRED INCOME
+25. Deferred income